 It's July 1919 and everyone is celebrating the signing of the Treaty of Versailles.
 Hudson allows the servants to go watch the victory parade, Georgina marches with her fellow nurses and James attends at the Royal pavilion.
 Richard and his new bride Virginia return to London and begin to search for a new home.
 James however is having difficulty moving on, still feeling the aftereffects of the wounds he suffered and most of all, the loss of his wife Hazel.
 The house is too large for just he and Georgina and despite his pleas that Richard and Virginia take up residence at 165 Eaton Place, Virginia insists they find a home of their own.
 Faced with no other option, James give the servants a months notice and plans on selling the house.
 Georgina suggests they invite Virginia's two children for an afternoon and it leads to a surprising outcome.
 Written by

 I'm a pretty stubborn person, but I know when I'm beaten.

-Heard on gramophone See more
+Played by Georgina on piano.
+See more